Barbara Bliss

 Barbara Ellen Mary Stevenson Bliss (12 April 1897 – 1987), was a British writer, lecturer and Liberal Party politician.

 Background

 Bliss was born at The Tarlah, Boudjah near Smyrna, Ottoman Empire, the youngest of three daughters to Joseph Bliss and Margaret McClymont.
 Her father was briefly Liberal MP for Cockermouth.
 She grew up in Söke, Ottoman Empire.
-She was educated privately and at Girton College, Cambridge from 1917–20, where she studied History and Economics.
+She was educated privately and at Girton College, Cambridge from 1917 to 1920, where she studied History and Economics.

 Professional career

 Bliss was engaged in Voluntary Aid Detachment work during World War One.
 She returned to Turkey and was involved in refugee work in Constantinople.
 She undertook a lecture tour of Canada for the Save the Children Fund.
 She was a member of the Armenian Committee of the Save the Children Fund.
 In 1926 she went on a world tour with her father.
 She was the Organising Secretary of the Housing Improvement Society in London.
 As a writer, her published works included 'The Temperance Question: its Relation to Women's Problems of To-Day.'